Welcome to today's edition of the Rush 24-7 podcast.

 So what makes you think they can work together now?

-Not if they want their jobs back.
+They don't have any choice, not if they want their jobs back.

 Once we get the unions involved, Marty said we'll have a base to negotiate from.

-In the meantime, we just need to stop the hemorrhage and give people some short-term victories, something to show people how much power they have once they stop fighting each other and start going after the real enemy.
+In the meantime, we just need to stop the hemorrhage and give people some short-term victory, something to show people how much power they have once they stop fighting each other and start going after the real enemy.

 And who's that?